cloudfoundry/docs-dev-guide/deploy-apps/domains-routes.html.md

 ## <a id='view-domains'></a>View Domains for an Org ##

 You can see available domains for the targeted organization using the `cf domains` command.
-In this example, there are two available domains: a system-wide default `example.com` domain and the custom `example.org` domain.
+In this example, there are two available domains: a system-wide default `<%=vars.app_domain%>` domain and the custom `example.org` domain.

 <pre class="terminal">
 cf domains
-Getting domains in org console as user@example.com...
+Getting domains in org console as user@example.org...
 OK

 name           status
-example.com    shared
+<%=vars.app_domain%>    shared
 example.org    owned
 </pre>